Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    {"json": {"errors": [], "data": {"websocket_url": "wss://ws-0c2fc51946b39365a.wss.redditmedia.com/i2arnoco52c71?m=AQAASr_0YNe2OENAgcxRDFT6lNowcSPjOboA1bfLsYXZUzts20rI"}}}

-.. csv-table:: Form Data
+.. csv-table:: Form Data or URL Params
    :header: "Field","Type (hint)","Description"

    "kind","string","Either: `link`, `self`, `image`, `video`, `videogif`, `crosspost`.
 Default: `link`."
-   "sr","string","The subreddit name in which to submit to."
+   "sr","string","The subreddit name in which to submit to.
+Can be prefixed with `r/` or `/r/`."
    "title","string","Title of the submission.
 Up to 300 characters long."
    "text","string","The markdown text for a text post."
    "url","string","A valid URL, for a link post."